|What to See & Do in Nice, France|

 Cours Saleya Market

-The Cours Saleya today serves as the site of a wonderful market.
+The Cours Saleya, a central part of Nice's Old Town, is the site of a wonderful market.
 The colorful blooms of the Marché aux Fleurs are on the west end, while the rest is a lively display of produce, prepared foods, soaps, and more.
-It's open every morning except Monday, when there is an Antiques market.
+It's open every morning except Monday, when there is an Antiques (Brocante) market.
 The market is lined with restaurants that provide wonderful spots for enjoying the winter sun (or summer shade) along with a Salade Niçoise or a cup of coffee.

 From the Cours Saleya it's just a few steps through an arched doorway back to the coast.

-Nice is also known for its many museums, ranging from prehistory to contemporary art.
-Some of the better known museums include the Musée Matissse, the Musée Marc-Chagall, the Musée des Beaux-Arts Jules-Chéret (Fine Arts Museum), and the Musée d'Art Moderne et d'Art Contemporain.
+In addition, Nice is home to the Musée des Beaux-Arts Jules-Chéret (Fine Arts Museum), and the Musée d'Art Moderne et d'Art Contemporain.